 Tip 9 - Use the right database for the job

 Speed up your app by using the correct database for the task at hand.
-AWS provides several database types supporting relational data but also key-value, in-memory, document, graph or time-series data.
+AWS provides several database types supporting relational data and key-value, in-memory, document, graph, or time-series data.

 Tip 10 - Don't be afraid to ask

 The AWS support and architecture team are always willing to help.
-The AWS team were quite friendly, and you will find that no question is a silly question.
-You can use events like the AWS Summit or many of the other activities that they organise, even if you do not have a paid support plan.
+The AWS team was quite friendly, and you will find that no question is a silly question.
+You can use events like the AWS Summit or any other activities they organize, even if you do not have a paid support plan.

 *as per the team at Palo Alto Networks.

-What are your tips tips to help any AWS innovator?
-Let me know and I will add them here for all to share.
+What are your tips to help any AWS innovator?
+Let me know, and I will add them here for all to share.